What do you need to know about short term rental management? We explore pros and cons and actionable advice for rental management.

 Given that there are different risks associated with short-term rentals, it pays off to be prepared from the beginning.
 Before you dive in and list all of your properties on Airbnb or VRBO, ask yourself the following questions:

-Once you’ve decided that your property and investment style are right for the job you need to consider both the advantages and disadvantages of running an Airbnb.
+Once you’ve decided that your property and investment style are right for the job you need to consider both the advantages and disadvantages of running a short term rental vs investing in long term residential property.

 In the US, the average rate in 2021 for a private room in a house on Airbnb was $66 a night.
 That works out as $462 a week, or $1980 a month, for just 1 room in a house.
 A whole property is much more valuable.